MediciPrime/Tempus_Challenge/README.md

    - Ensure that *vcf_parser.py* is executable
    - Run `python vcf_parser.py <insert vcf file location>`

-3. The script will output a table *table.txt* in TSV form
+3. The script will output *table.txt* in TSV form